mwouts/itables/docs/formatting.md

 ITables in version 1.6 and above can render
 [Pandas Style](https://pandas.pydata.org/docs/user_guide/style.html)
-objects as interactive datatables.
+objects as interactive DataTables.

-This way, you can easily add background color, and even tooltips to your dataframes, and still get them displayed using datatables.net - see our [examples](pandas_style.md).
+This way, you can easily add background color, and even tooltips to your dataframes, and still get them displayed using DataTables - see our [examples](pandas_style.md).

 ```{warning}
 Please note that Pandas Style objects are rendered using